 Managing a retail store is tough work.

 Train Your Team: Detailing your expectations in advance for your team is one way to ensure that each employee is cross-trained and aware of their role in the store.
-All to often, managers leave too many procedures to “chance” and the employee will take the path of least resistance, often shortcutting the customer.
-Identifying and mapping the procedures to success for your team in advance provides both the employee and customer the optimal experience.
+All too often, managers leave too many procedures to “chance” and the employee will take the path of least resistance, often shortcutting the customer.

-Makes Your Marketing More Powerful: Investing money on marketing is critical to any successful business.
+Make Your Marketing More Powerful: Investing money on marketing is critical to any successful business.
 If you are like any retailer, making your local marketing more efficient is paramount to the overall success.
 There is nothing more frustrating in retail than communicating a motivating marketing campaign to drive in customer traffic, then dropping the ball operational.
-Not only did it waste money on the campaign, but most likely chased away customers that will never return.
-Your operation has to be impeccable in order to deliver on the marketing promises.

-Delivers Better Customer Service: Customers are busy people.
+Deliver Better Customer Service: Customers are busy people.
 While one would like to believe that customers enjoy standing in line or waiting for a sales associate to greet them, the truth of the matter is many would rather buy and go.
-Having your operation in tip-top shape not only delivers the best service to each customer, but enables it to increase the number of customers you can reach.
-I am not suggesting a robotic approach, but rather a customer interaction that leaves the customer with feeling of confidence in your operation.
+Having your operation in tip-top shape not only delivers the best service to each customer but enables it to increase the number of customers you can reach.

-Improves Operational Throughput: Creating a work environment that is focused and organized, provides the opportunity to take advantage of incremental sales that come your way.
+Improve Operational Throughput: Creating a work environment that is focused and organized, provides the opportunity to take advantage of incremental sales that come your way.
 In a disorganized retail setting, customers will become impatient and seek other options – i.e., your competition.
-Your goal to capture every sales opportunity that comes into your store and if your operation is humming along, these will additional sales will fold seamlessly into place.
-Every operational procedure put in place should be created in order to increase throughput.
+Your goal to capture every sales opportunity that comes into your store.

-Builds Energy & Focus: Employees that have clear direction and roles, will channel their energy toward greater customer service rather than spending time trying to figure out what is expected of them.
+Build Energy & Focus: Employees that have clear direction and roles, will channel their energy toward greater customer service rather than spending time trying to figure out what is expected of them.
 In my experience, operational teams have always been able to take on significantly more, if the expectations were fair and focused.
-Spending time up front with your team will pay handsome dividends in their development and customer service.

-Provides Balance: Let’s face it, we work because we have to.
+Provide Balance: Let’s face it, we work because we must.
 Given the choice between scrubbing base boards or lying by the pool, almost all of us would choose the latter.
-While we cannot afford to live the life of luxury 100% of the time, managing your workplace to ensure the most efficient operation possibly while delivering results, is the optimal scenario to maintaining balance in your life.
-Creating an operational excellent work environment enables you to surpass the expectations of your operations while providing for a healthy balance of life.
+Creating an operationally excellent work environment enables you to surpass the expectations of your operations while providing for a healthy balance of life.

 In retail, it is the little items that add up — operations is about preparation first, then execution.
-Having your store buttoned-up from top to bottom not only puts your best foot forward to your customers, but ensures that your entire staff is in alignment to your executional expectations.
-Consistency and execution will take your store further and be harder for your competition to replicate.
-Focus like a laser on operational excellence and your sales will see a steady increase in sales.
+Having your store buttoned-up from top to bottom not only puts your best foot forward to your customers but ensures that your entire staff is in alignment to your executional expectations.